Why and how to get a 2nd passport, incorporate a company and open a bank account in Vanuatu

 Open an offshore bank account in Vanuatu

-Offshore banks in Vanuatu comply with several KYC requirements when opening accounts to non-residents.
-In addition to the passport you may be required to provide a bank statement, tax statement, proof of address, insurance or medical cards, a bank reference letter or an introductory letter from existing clients.
-In the case of corporate accounts, it may be required copies of the certificate of incorporation and constitution of the company.
+Offshore banks in Vanuatu comply with several KYC requirements when opening accounts for non-residents.
+In addition to a passport, you may be required to provide a bank statement, tax statement, proof of address, insurance or medical cards, a bank reference letter or an introductory letter from existing clients.
+In the case of corporate accounts, copies of the certificate of incorporation and constitution of the company may be required.

-In some banks, it is possible to open a bank account remotely, without having to go personally.
-Flag Theory has strong relationships with banks here where this is possible through our introduction.
+In some banks, it is possible to open a bank account remotely, without having to visit in person.
+Flag Theory has strong relationships with banks in the country, where this can be made possible through our introduction.

 Usually, bank accounts can be opened in any currency, and multi-currency accounts may be available in US Dollars, Euros and British Pounds.
 There are no capital controls in Vanuatu.
 The minimum deposits to open an account vary depending on the bank but are not usually very high.
 Savings accounts, term deposits, merchant accounts or investment and asset management portfolios are available.
 International wire transfers are widely used, internet and mobile banking are available, and in most offshore banks you can request a prepaid card.